 - Redness along the length of the tendon

 DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include an assessment of the joint.A blood test may also be done.
-Your doctor will use this to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
-Your doctor may refer you to a hand specialist.
+It will be done to look for signs of bacterial infection or other conditions such as rheumatoid arthritis.
+You may be referred to a hand specialist.

 TreatmentTalk with your doctor about the best treatment plan for you.
 The goal of treatment is to reduce swelling and pain and to allow the tendon to move freely.
 Treatment options include the following: